bystrogenomics/bystro/perl/INSTALL.md

    bgzip -d -c --threads 32 hg38_v11.tar.gz | tar xvf -
    ```

-   - You can chooose a directory other than `/mnt/annotator/`, that is just the default expected by ~/bystro/config/hg38.yml.
+   - You can chooose a directory other than `/mnt/annotator/`; that is just the default expected by ~/bystro/config/hg38.yml.
 If you choose something else, just update the `database_dir` property in the configuration file

      - with `yq`:

        ```bash
+       MY_DATABASE_DIR=/path/somewhere/else
+       # Assuming we downloaded and unpacked the database to /path/somewhere/else/hg38_v11
-       # Update the database_dir property in the configuration file
+       # Update the database_dir property in the configuration file using `yq`
        # You can also do this manually by editing the configuration file (in this example ~/bystro/config/hg38.yml)
        yq write -i ~/bystro/config/hg38.yml database_dir $MY_DATABASE_DIR/hg38_v11
        ```

-   - `tar` is required, but you can unpack uzing `gzip -d -c` instead of `bgzip -d -c --threads 32` if you don't have `bgzip` installed.
+   - `tar` is required to unpack the database, which is stored as a compresssed tarball, but you can unzip the tarball uzing `gzip -d -c` instead of `bgzip -d -c --threads 32` if you don't have `bgzip` installed.
 It will work, just slower.

-   - You need ~691GB of free space for hg38 and ~376GB of free space for hg19, including the space for the tar.gz archives
+   - You need ~691GB of free space for hg38 and ~376GB of free space for hg19, including the space for the tar.gz archives.

-   - The unpacked databases are ~517GB for hg38 and ~283GB for hg19
+   - The unpacked databases are ~517GB for hg38 and ~283GB for hg19.

 2. (optional) Configure your Bystro Annotator to use a temporary directory with fast local storage, by editing the configuration files `tmp_dir` property to a directory on your fast local storage.
 This directory must be writable by the user running bystro-annotate.pl.